intrahealth/mhero-flows-whitepaper/README.md

-# mHero Workflows White Paper: Use cases for short messaging and FHIR with mHero
+# mHero Workflows White Paper
+## Use cases for short messaging and FHIR with mHero

 This is a collaborative white paper that captures proposed use cases and implementation for FHIR-oriented workflows using mHero.